Sexual Abuse has long-term mental and physical effects

-As aforementioned, the mental health deteriorates in general with sexual abuse.
+As aforementioned, mental health deteriorates in general with sexual abuse.
 Depression is another consequence.
-It’s not merely sadness, but rather an utter feeling of despair, anxietyand helplessness.
+It’s not merely sadness, but rather an utter feeling of despair, anxiety, and helplessness.
 It is crucial to say that depression is taking over more and more lives.

-Another consequence is addiction, and addiction itself can manifest into many mental and physical aspects.
-There are several types of addictions; alcohol, drugs, medication and behavioral… d.
+Another consequence is an addiction, and addiction itself can manifest in many mental and physical aspects.
+There are several types of addictions; alcohol, drugs, prescription drugs, and behavioral health.
 What can be done

 It starts with destigmatizing talking about sexual abuse.
 Encouraging people and providing for them a safe place is the way to go.

 Many victims are afraid to speak up because of victim-blaming or they know their abusers won’t face any consequences.
-In fact, the Rape, Abuse and Incest National Network reports that 994 out of 1000 perpetrators walk free.
+In fact, the Rape, Abuse, and Incest National Network report that 994 out of 1000 perpetrators walk free.